 Its average constantly sick was 25.0 (47.35/1000 mean strength).
 The average sick time to each soldier was 17.33 days.
 The average duration of cases of sickness was 35.60 days.

-The 2nd/King's Royal Rifle Corps was quartered at Floriana Barracks and Notre Dame Ravelin for 6 1/2 months.
-It embarked for the Cape, South Africa on 16 July 1896.
+16 July 1896 The 2nd/King's Royal Rifle Corps was quartered at Floriana Barracks and Notre Dame Ravelin for 6 1/2 months.
+It embarked for Cape Town, where it arrived on 5 August 1896.

 A detachment of 6 men was left in Malta on the departure of the regiment.

-The 3rd/KRRC embarked at the Cape of Good Hope on the Orontes on 23 Feb 1882.
-It disembarked at Malta on 3 April 1882.
+23 Feb 1882 The 3rd/KRRC embarked in the Cape of Good Hope on the Orontes, and disembarked in Malta on 3 April 1882.